 The story of Tom Ying can be found in our Guajalotes, Zopilotes y Paisanos Journal, February 2023.
 Sadie Orchard’s biography by Garland Bills can be found in our Black Range Museum bookstore: Sadie Orchard Madam of New Mexico’s Black Range.

-The Hillsboro Historical Society has completed construction of a Coach House behind our Black Range Museum in Hillsboro, New Mexico.
-Many steps remain in the acquisition process for the Mountain Pride Stagecoach, but our building designed to house the Coach is completed!
+In 2024 the Hillsboro Historical Society completed construction of a beautiful Coach House at our Black Range Museum in Hillsboro, New Mexico.

 Mountain Pride stagecoach with 5 men parked in Hillsboro